Corn Recipes

 2 limes, cut in wedges

 Prepare grill.
 Peel back husks of corn, keeping them attached to the ends.
-Remove the corn silk.
-Coat ears with

-cooking spray.
-Pull husks back up over corn ears and tie at the tops with kitchen string to secure husks.
-Stir the
+corn ears and tie at the tops with kitchen string to secure husks.
+Stir the butter,

-butter, chives, chili powder, and salt in a small bowl.
-Grill corn, turning frequently, for 10 minutes.
-Brush with butter
+chives, chili powder, and salt in a small bowl.
+Grill corn, turning frequently, for

-mixture and serve with lime wedges to squeeze on corn.
+10 minutes.
+Brush with butter mixture and serve with lime wedges to squeeze

 Risotto with Corn, Zucchini, and Green Pepper